rashadism/openchoreo/samples/component-types/component-with-traits/README.md

 ### ComponentType

-Defines a `web-service` component type that creates:
+Defines a `web-app` component type that creates:

 - **Deployment**: With configurable replicas, resources, and container image
 - **Service**: ClusterIP service exposing the deployment